Communication of Patient Rights

 Patients have the right to:

-- Obtain current information from their physician regarding their diagnosis, treatments and prognosis unless it is not medically advisable in the physician’s professional opinion.
+- Obtain current information from their provider regarding their diagnosis, treatments and prognosis unless it is not medically advisable in the provider’s professional opinion.
 This information should be given in terms easily understood by patients.

 - Appropriate assessment and management of their comfort, including their level of pain.
 They have the right to determine their own acceptable comfort level and can expect that their decisions will be respected.

-- Refuse treatment, to the extent permitted by law, and to be informed of the possible medical consequences of their action.
+- Refuse care, treatment and services, to the extent permitted by law, and to be informed of the possible medical consequences of their action.

 - Every consideration of their privacy concerning their own medical care program, including the right to exclude those not directly involved in their care.